-Poor spelling abilities can lead to a lack of confidence and poor performance at school.
-By the time you are entering the workforce, a spelling error on your resume could be the difference between landing an interview or not.
+Spelling skills impact not only school success but also life success.
+In fact, by the time you are entering the workforce, a spelling error on your resume could be the difference between landing an interview or not.

 Auditory Processing Affects Spelling Difficulties

 Auditory processing is the system in your brain that is able to make sense of the sounds that you hear.
-If you hear a word that you haven’t seen multiple times and need to spell it, you will typically rely on spelling it by sounding it out.
+If you hear a word you haven’t seen multiple times and need to spell it, you will typically rely on spelling it by sounding it out.
 The process of sounding a word out relies on several areas of auditory processing.
-If you’ve seen a word multiple times and need to spell it, you will more often make a picture in your mind of what the word looks like and then you are able to spell it.
+If you’ve seen a word multiple times and need to spell it, you will more often make a picture in your mind of what the word looks like, and then you are able to spell it.

 - mob and mop